Comparing Options on Covering the Cost of Your Textbooks

 For students standing in line, waiting to pay for the books they need, the problem can seem overwhelming.
 But with a little savvy planning, students may find that they can cover those costs without enduring too much additional pain.

-Often, using plastic is a disastrous choice, particularly for students who will never have the ability to pay those loans back.
-Credit cards can come with very high interest rates, and the costs can mount quite quickly.
-But students who are savvy with their credit cards could do their long-term financial health a favor.
+Be careful with credit cards, though.
+Credit cards can come with very high interest rates, and the costs can mount quite quickly if you only pay the minimum monthly amount.
+Still, students who are savvy with their credit cards could do their long-term financial health a favor.

 - History of obtaining credit